 1. Does the organization allow virtual meetings?

 The first thing you should do is ensure that virtual meetings are legal.
-These meetings are typically prohibited by the bylaws of some mission-driven organizations and corporations and sometimes by state laws.
-You’ll need to check the internal regulations of your organization (terms of board governance), and you’ll need to check the laws of your state/location.
+These meetings are sometimes prohibited by the bylaws of some mission-driven organizations and corporations and sometimes by state laws.
+In some cases, bylaws may also require that directors are “physically present” to count towards quorum.

 2. Find a meeting time that works for everyone

 Make your remote board meeting easily accessible for as many people as possible, even if it might not be possible to accommodate everyone’s schedules.
 You might decide to set up two separate meetings if there is a strong divide.
-Use a digital scheduling tool for ease of decision-making if you have trouble coordinating everyone’s schedules.

 3. Have a clear meeting agenda